AndyA/encoding-sleuth/README.md

 }
 ```

-A span describes a contious run of bytes.
+A span describes a contiguous run of bytes.
 Each span has a `pos` where it
 starts in the original bytes, a `length` indicating how many bytes it
 covers and a `buf` containing the actual bytes for this span.
 The
 returned spans are contiguous and don't overlap; joining their `buf`